nvdaes/readFeeds/readme.md

 Pop up the NVDA menu, NVDA+N, to allow you to access ReadFeeds menu.

-- News list...
+- Article list...
-Presents the news list from your current feed.
-Select the news item you want to read and press OK button to open the corresponding page in your browser.
+Presents the article list from your current feed.
+Select the article you want to read and press OK button to open the corresponding page in your browser.
-- Temporary address... control + NVDA + shift + enter:
+- Temporary feed address... control + NVDA + shift + enter:
 Opens a dialog for typing a new URL to select another feed.
 The current URL will be shown in this dialog.
-- Load saved address...
+- Load feed address from file...
 NVDA+control+enter:
 Opens a dialog to select a feed from a saved file containing a feed URL.
-- Save current address...
-NVDA+shift+enter:
-opens a dialog for selecting the file where current feed URL will be saved.
+- Save current feed address to file...
+NVDA+shift+enter: opens a dialog for selecting the file where current feed URL will be saved.
 Save the URL to addressFile.txt to use this feed as the default for when the addon is started.
-- Update current feed: control+shift+NVDA+8:
+- Refresh current feed: control+shift+NVDA+8:
 Refresh selected feed.
 The feeds will not be updated automatically when Read Feeds addon is started.
-- Copy feeds folder...
+- Backup feeds folder...
 opens a dialog to choose a folder where you can save the personalFeeds directory of your feeds.
 By default the selected folder is the NVDA's configuration directory, which will create the personalFeeds directory.
 - Restore feeds...
 Opens a dialog to select a folder which replaces your feeds in the personalFeeds folder.
 Make sure you load a folder containing feeds URLs.